malaviya-parth/CN/06_TransportLayer/03_Additionals/01_congestion.md

 - Capacity: 7.36 Mbits
 - Time to empty:
   - $\frac{7.36}{16}$ = 0.46 seconds = 460 ms
+  - 7.36M is left after 40ms, as we emptied 640K in the first 40 ms when the data was incoming.
   - Total time to empty: 40 + 460 = 500 ms

 ## Question